 “He was a very kind man,” another recalled.
 “He looked you straight in the eye.
 He listened.
 He always had a good word and knew how to make people feel at ease.”
 He remained a Frenchman and a cosmopolitan, however, and, ruefully comparing himself with the Duke of Edinburgh, he could not always conceal the fact that he found the role of consort in a small kingdom a constricting one.

 Over the years he made a good fist of his duties, but with all his urbane charm he carried with him a certain sense of unfulfilment, a wistfulness for the free Frenchman and thrusting European diplomat he might have been.

-Article sourced from The Times.
+Obituary sourced from The Times.